SpineEventEngine/Chords/client/README.md

 ## Chords Spine

-This module extends the set of components and facilities provided by the Chords and Chords Proto modules with components that support server connectivity using the [Spine Event Engine](https://spine.io/).
+Extends the set of components and facilities provided by the Chords Core and Chords Protobuf libraries with components that support server connectivity using the [Spine Event Engine](https://spine.io/).

 This involves such facilities and components as: